Public Service Policy and Procedures

-- Recognizing that the library holds a unique obligation to users from within the Muhlenberg College community, and to users of the greater public, the public service staff will provide service without regard to status and in keeping with the governing policies.
+- Recognizing that the library holds a unique obligation to users from within the Muhlenberg College community, and to users of the greater public, the public services staff will provide service without regard to status and in keeping with the governing policies.

-- In no case will a user of the library be expected to wait for service when a public service staff member is engaging in personal activities such as studying, using web services, or engaging in non-work related discussion.
+- In no case will a user of the library be expected to wait for service when a public services staff member is engaging in personal activities such as studying, using web services, or engaging in non-work related discussion.

-- It is recognized that "windows of opportunity" arise when reshelving books, walking from one area of the library to another, etc. As time allows, public service staff will provide services to the user and, when appropriate, will approach users to see if they need assistance.
+- It is recognized that "windows of opportunity" arise when reshelving books, walking from one area of the library to another, etc. As time allows, public services staff will provide services to the user and, when appropriate, will approach users to see if they need assistance.

 Telephone/Electronic Service Procedures